ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 by the primary CPU.
 This function receives four parameters which can be used by the platform to pass any needed information from the Boot ROM to BL2.

-On ARM standard platforms, this function does the following:
+On Arm standard platforms, this function does the following:

 -  Initializes a UART (PL011 console), which enables access to the ``printf`` family of functions in BL2.